quantbarbie/vanilla-derivatives-pricer/README.md

   curve-implied forward rate via Black-76; the American rate option uses the same value as a lower-bound approximation (no rate lattice).
 - Swap float leg is valued at par: `N * (DF(start) - DF(end))`.

-These are standard textbook simplifications — swap them out for proper forward-rate projection, a dividend term, or a true Hull-White/rate lattice if you need production-grade rate-option numbers.